FIVA & FIVA Cards

-FIVA are working with UNESCO to formally recognise historic vehicles as part of our world heritage and this process is documented in the Charter of Turin
+FIVA are working with UNESCO to formally recognise historic vehicles as part of our world heritage see the Culture & Youth Commission here.

 The cards provide a simple guide to a vehicle’s history, authenticity and specification and are required for events run under FIVA rules.

-FBHVC can only issue ID cards for vehicles that are registered in UK.
-Cards are valid for ten years, but are non-transferable so expire on a change of owner if that is earlier.
+- We can only issue cards for vehicles that are registered in the UK.
+Cards are valid for ten years but are non-transferable so expire on a change of ownership if that is earlier.

 European Union legislation still influences some matters in the UK and the Federation maintains a watching brief in association with FIVA and the Public policy, Regulatory and Communication management consultancy EPPA UK.

 The Federation represents United Kingdom interests within FIVA and has significant representation.
 FIVA works through a series of commissions and we are represented as follows:

 - Chairman of the Motorcycle Commission - Keith Gibbins

 - Culture & Youth Commission – Keith Gibbins

 - Chairman of the Events Commission – Malcolm Grubb